-- Avoid installing ornamental water features, such as fountains, unless they use recycled water. - Make sure your swimming pools, fountains, and ponds are equipped with recirculating pumps. - Trickling or cascading fountains lose less water to evaporation, than those spraying water into the air. - When the kids want to cool off, use the sprinkler in an area where your lawn needs it the most. - Winterize outdoor spigots when temperatures dip below freezing to prevent pipes from leaking or bursting.
+- Avoid installing ornamental water features, such as fountains, unless they use recycled water. - Equip your swimming pools, fountains, and ponds with recirculating pumps. - Trickling or cascading fountains lose less water to evaporation than those spraying water into the air. - When the kids want to cool off, use the sprinkler in an area where your lawn needs it the most. - Winterize outdoor spigots when temperatures dip below freezing to prevent pipes from leaking or bursting. - Disallow irrigation of non-functional (purely decorative) grass outside of residential areas.